 Belt line The line in which the NFL flag belt wraps around the waist.
-Cleats American football boots.
+Blitzing Also known as 'rushing', blitzing is a tactic used to put pressure on the opposing Quarterback, with the aim of pulling their flag prior to them releasing the ball.
+This is called a 'sack'.
+Cleats American Football boots.
 Downs A unit of the game that starts with a legal snap after the ball is ready for play and ends when the ball next becomes dead.
 First down is the first of the plays; fourth is the last down before the ball is turned over to the other team.
 A first down occurs after a change of possession of the ball, after advancing the ball past the midfield line, following a previous first down and after certain penalties.
 Formation An arrangement of the offensive skill players.
 Handoff A move in which the Quarterback transfers the ball to another player.
 The receiving player takes possession of the ball before it leaves the hands of the Quarterback.
 Huddle An on-field meeting of team members to communicate instructions for the upcoming play.
 Interception The legal catching of the ball by a player on the defence.
-Jersey American football playing shirt.
-Line of Scrimmage The imaginary line through the ball that the defence cannot cross until a handoff or play action handoff has been executed by the quarterback.
+Jersey American Football playing shirt.
+Line of Scrimmage The imaginary line through the ball that the defence cannot cross until a handoff, play action or pass has been executed by the quarterback.
 Midfield (Line to gain) The line that represents the midway point of the field.
 The offence is granted a first down once the ball carrier crosses the line with possession of the ball.
-Neutral Zone When the ball is dead, the area between the offensive and defensive lines of scrimmage (i.e. the width of the ball) is referred to as the neutral zone.
-No player other than the centre can enter this area until the ball is live.
-No Run Zone The 5-yard zone before the goal line that indicates the quarterback must pass the ball.
-The ball can be handed off if the ball doesn't cross the line of scrimmage.
-Offside An infraction of the rule that requires both teams to be on their own side of the line of scrimmage as or before the ball becomes live.